1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of the 1913 Penny

 In this section, we’ll explore the physical features of a 1913 penny.
-By familiarizing yourself with these features, you will know what to look for when grading a Lincoln wheat penny.
+Familiarizing yourself with these features will help you identify key grading points when evaluating a Lincoln wheat cent.

 The Obverse Of The 1913 Penny